Articles | By Stanley F. Chalvire | 01/22/25

 Non-Exclusive License Agreements

-If the owner of an invention has granted a non-exclusive license of the invention, it has reserved the right to grant one or more other non-exclusive licenses.
-Unless their licenses are limited by field of use or territory, the licensees under non-exclusive licenses may exploit the subject invention for all uses and everywhere.
-In other words, they may engage in full-scale head-to-head competition trying the exploit the same invention.
-Obviously, licensees would prefer exclusivity in order to avoid potential competition, while licensors might prefer non-exclusive licensing in order to maximize the potential of an invention.
+If the owner of an invention has granted a licensee a non-exclusive license to that invention, the owner has reserved for itself the right to grant one or more other non-exclusive licenses to third parties.
+Unless their licenses are limited by field of use or by territory, the licensees under non-exclusive licenses may exploit the subject invention worldwide for all uses.
+In other words, each licensee may find itself in competition with other licensees seeking to exploit the same invention.
+Obviously, licensees would likely insist on exclusivity before investing significant resources in a development program in order to limit potential competition and maximize its potential return, while licensors might prefer non-exclusive licensing in order to maximize the value of an invention.

-In the biotech and pharmaceutical arenas, non-exclusive licensing is generally confined to what I call peripheral inventions, such as drug delivery systems or discovery methods.
-Suppose your client has invented a method to formulate certain kinds of small molecules to achieve a sustained, measured release of the small molecule in the patient over a period of time.
-Your client would undertake a program of non-exclusive licensing in order to maximize the value of the invention.
-In this case, a pharma company licensee is willing to take a non-exclusive license because it will have a legal monopoly as a result of coupling its patented small molecule with the drug delivery system.
-While a pharma company licensee might wish to monopolize (through an exclusive license) such a drug delivery system because of the competitive advantage it gives to its product, it is not likely that the licensor will agree.
-The shrewd licensor will stick to non-exclusive licensing, although the aggressive licensee offering the right incentives might be able to negotiate for an “exclusive” in a limited field of use.
-For example, for more generous economic terms, a pharma company might persuade your client to restrict all other licensees from using the invention for products that treat stomach ulcers, which is the pharma company’s specialty.
-Obviously, what any licensee can get is much dependent on what has already been granted to existing licensees.
+In the life sciences industry, non-exclusive licenses are frequently limited to intellectual property that may be generally supportive of the development program.
+For example, suppose that a prospective licensor has invented a method to formulate certain compounds to achieve a sustained, measured release of the compound over a period of time.
+The prospective licensor may seek to undertake a program of non-exclusive licensing of the technology in order to maximize the value of its invention.
+In this case, a prospective licensee may be willing to consider taking a non-exclusive license to such drug delivery system if the rights to the corresponding compound are exclusively controlled by the licensee.
+While a prospective licensee might wish to monopolize (through an exclusive license) such a drug delivery system because of the competitive advantage it gives to its product, the licensor may not agree.
+Instead, a shrewd licensor may insist on a non-exclusive license, although the aggressive licensee offering the right incentives may be able to negotiate for an exclusive license to the drug delivery technology in a limited field of use.
+For example, for more generous economic terms, a licensee might successfully persuade a prospective licensor to restrict all other licensees from using the invention for the prospective licensee’s compound or for the treatment of a specific application, subject to any other licenses that may have previously been granted by the prospective licensor.

-Due to the prohibitive cost of, and long odds against, developing a pharmaceutical product, non-exclusive licenses of Compounds with therapeutic potential are rare because a licensee would not undertake the development without the benefit of the legal monopoly created by an exclusive license.
+Due to the prohibitive cost of developing a pharmaceutical product, non-exclusive licenses of Compounds with therapeutic potential are rare because a licensee would likely not undertake the development without the benefit of the exclusivity afforded by an exclusive license.
 But it should be noted that an exclusive license of a Compound that is limited to a narrow field of use, such as a specified disease indication, presents some of the same concerns to the licensee as a non-exclusive license because the licensor can grant “exclusive” licenses for other fields of use.
 This can be problematic because of the potential for off-label use of pharmaceutical products.
-To use a stark and somewhat unlikely example, suppose Baby Biotech has granted an exclusive license of its proprietary peptide XYZ to your client for “therapeutic use in humans but no other uses”.
-Suppose Baby Biotech then grants another exclusive license of XYZ to Animal Health Products for “therapeutic use in animals but not other uses”.
-Suppose further that your client and Animal Health Products proceed to develop the same or substantially the same formulation of XYZ and each introduces a product into the market place.
-Two things are certain: Animal Health has spent far less to develop its product that your client has; and the market price of Animal Health’s product is much less than the price of your client’s product.
-What’s to stop potential consumers of your product from buying the animal product?
+To use a stark and somewhat unlikely example, suppose that a licensor has granted an exclusive license of its proprietary Compound to a licensee for “therapeutic use in humans but no other uses.”
+Suppose that the licensor then grants another exclusive license of its Compound to a third-party licensee for “therapeutic use in animals but no other uses.”
+Suppose further that both licensees proceed to develop the same or substantially the same formulation of the Compound and each introduces that product into the marketplace.
+Two things are certain: the licensee of the Compound for uses in animals will likely have spent far less to develop its product compared to the licensee of the human counterpart product; and the price for the Compound for use in animals will likely be much less than the price of its human counterpart product.
+What’s to stop potential consumers of the human product from buying the animal product?

-From the licensor’s perspective, non-exclusive licensing may seem, and often is, the best way to maximize the potential value of an invention.
-On the other hand, a licensor must evaluate certain factors before committing to a licensing strategy.
-Will any prospective licensee take a non-exclusive license?
+From the licensor’s perspective, non-exclusive licensing may seem to be the best way to maximize the potential value of an invention.
+On the other hand, a licensor must evaluate certain factors before committing to its licensing strategy.
+Will prospective licensees take a non-exclusive license?
 While multiple non-exclusive licenses are possible, would a single exclusive licensee exploit the invention more fully than multiple licensees?
+Is there a risk that one non-exclusive licensee’s development program for the Compound could interfere with another’s non-exclusive licensee’s development program?
 Could value be maximized by multiple “exclusive” licenses in narrowly defined fields of use?
-The licensor has probably committed to an irreversible strategy when it grants its first license.
+These are all relevant considerations for a licensor before committing to what may be an irreversible licensing strategy when it grants its first license.

-From the licensee’s perspective, it generally would prefer an exclusive license even if limited to a narrow field of use.
-The considerations and stakes are very different when the subject matter of the license is a Compound as opposed to, for example, a drug delivery system or other peripheral invention.
-With the latter, exclusivity can be obtained, even under a non-exclusive license, if the drug delivery system is used with a proprietary Compound.
+From the licensee’s perspective, it generally would prefer an exclusive license, even if limited to a narrow field of use.
+The considerations and stakes are very different when the subject matter of the license is a Compound as opposed to, for example, a drug delivery system or other peripherally relevant invention.

 Practice Tips